logo of the SSW institute

 This lecture gives an introduction to the Java EE 6 platform.
 After a short discussion of fundamental concepts, it shows in detail how to develop Enterprise JavaBeans, database access with object-relational Mapping Tools, SOAP-based Web Services, declarative transaction demarcation as well as asynchronuous message passing via the Message-oriented Middleware (MOM).
 The discussion of these concepts is supported by practical code examples.

-Students which would like to follow the code examples during the lecture, should install Netbeans 6.8 from http://netbeans.org/downloads/index.html on their notebooks (please download "Java" edition, "JavaSE" edition is not sufficient).
+Students which would like to follow the code examples during the lecture, should install the latest Netbeans IDE from http://netbeans.org/downloads/index.html on their notebooks (please download "Java" edition, "JavaSE" edition is not sufficient).

 Lecturer